sid-agrawal/CellulOS-Docs/docs/source/development/virtual_machine_monitor.md

 - original VMM is linked using LLVM’s LLD instead of GCC’s default `ld`, can be specified in cmake with `add_link_options("-fuse-ld=lld")`
     - currently doesn’t work, as cmake can’t find `lld` in PATH despite it being included
     - also using GCC’s default linker doesn’t seem to have any issues at the moment
-- the rest of the entire project specifies board names with hypens, e.g. `qemu-arm-virt`, but the VMM uses underscores, since certain symbols are defined using the board name (which can’t have hyphens)
+- the rest of the entire project specifies board names with hyphens, e.g. `qemu-arm-virt`, but the VMM uses underscores, since certain symbols are defined using the board name (which can’t have hyphens)
     - currently, we just swap to the correct name in CMakeLists.txt if we’re building the vmm files, but this could (should?) change b/c we should ideally parse the DTS for this